status-im/react-native-desktop-qt/Development-linux.md

 Launch `Qt Creator`, select `Tools`->`Options..`->`Build & Run`->`CMake` tab.
 Make sure that `CMake` tool is auto-detected by `Qt Creator` or add one manually.

-### Build react-native-linux with Qt Creator
+### Build react-native-desktop with Qt Creator

 In `Qt Creator` select menu `File`->`Open File or Project...`.
 Navigate to the root directory of your clone and select `CMakeList.txt` file to open.

-Select Qt 5.5.1 default installation to configure the project, if prompted.
+Select Qt 5.9.1 toolchain to configure the project, if prompted.

 By default, Qt configures `CMake` to do out-of-directory build on one level higher than your repo clone directory.